goss-org/goss/docs/manual.md

       consist-of: [nobody]
 ```

-Matchers can be nested for more complex logic, Ex:
-Ensure that we have 3 kernel versions installed and none of them are "4.1.0":
+Matchers can be nested for more complex logic, for example you can ensure that you have 3 kernel versions installed and none of them are `4.1.0`:
 ```yaml
 package:
   kernel: